archieco/puppet-build-files/README.md

 Default Files for Building Puppet Modules
 =========================================
 Make it easy to package, test, and build docs for a puppet module.
-Works for master configuration dir, too.A
+Works for master configuration dir, too.

 Author
 ------